 Linux Cron:

 One of the critical tasks in running a website is to ensure that you have a backup of your data in case of any data loss or corruption.
-WP Staging is a popular plugin used to create staging environments on WordPress websites.
+WP Staging is a popular plugin for creating staging environments on WordPress websites.
 It also provides a backup feature that allows you to schedule backups of your website data.

-In this article, we will guide you on how to disable the normal WordPress wp-cron jobs and use an external cron for the backup plugin WP Staging and for all other plugins that relie on cron jobs.
+In this article, we will guide you through disabling the normal WordPress wp-cron jobs and using an external cron for the backup plugin WP Staging and all other plugins that rely on cron jobs.

 crontab -e